REMICADE® Patient Support

 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about infusion treatment with REMICADE®.
 Once your doctor has prescribed REMICADE®, we will give you resources that may help you get started and stay on track.
-We’ll also give you information about how this medication is given by your doctor, how to pay for it, and what questions you may want to ask your doctor and insurance plan.
+Create a Janssen CarePath account where you can: learn about your insurance coverage for REMICADE®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.

 Paying for REMICADE®